-Walker 's most notable, and certainly most notorious, opinion was in the Semicolon case, which, predicated on the placement of a semicolon in Section 6, Article 3 of the 1869 Texas Constitution, ruled the 1873 gubernatorial election invalid.
+Walker's most notable, opinion was in Ex parte Rodriguez, also known as the Semicolon case, which, predicated on the placement of a semicolon in Section 6, Article 3 of the 1869 Texas Constitution, ruled the 1873 gubernatorial election invalid.

 When Gov. Coke took office he appointed a new supreme court, and both Walker's Texas judicial career and his five-year Texas residency ended.
 Walker returned to Kenton, Ohio, where he practiced law.
 He died there in 1895.

 Ex parte Rodriguez, 39 Texas reports 705 (Tex.
 1873) (finding original jurisdiction proper and subsequently discharging defendant charged with illegally voting multiple times at an election due to the fact that the election was invalid for being held at improper time and place as prescribed by the state Constitution, thus defendant broke no law).

 Moore v.
 Letchford, 35 Texas reports 185 (Tex.
 1871) (reversing in favor of plaintiff in trespass title action, where plaintiff held priority of lien as Act of 1860 was in force, thus staying plaintiff's judgment for land.
 Plaintiff did not lose his rights to the land in laches because the civil war suspended his recourse to remedies).